pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

 ## Installing Ops Manager and multiple products

-The pipeline shows how to compose the tasks to install Ops Manager and the PCF and Healthwatch products.
+The pipeline shows how to compose the tasks to install Ops Manager and the Pivotal Application Service and Healthwatch products.
 Its dependencies are coming from a trusted git repository, which can be retrieved using [this pipeline][reference-resources].